kevancress/MeasureIt_ARCH/docs/docs/tutorials/export_dxf.md

-# Exporting to .DFX Files
+# Exporting to .DXF Files

 To support exchange with AutoCAD, MeasureIt_ARCH includes an option to render views out as .dxf files.